gtvj/gtvj.github.io/objectives-2021.md

 Very broadly, I'd like to be a better lead developer at the end of 2021 than I am at the start.
 The term 'better' in this context means being more capable of delivering user value effectively and efficiently, and to comminicate the 'why' and 'how' of doing so to others.

+* Learn Wagtail CMS (by completing a relevant course)
 * Review and map out WCAG 2.1

 ## Guitar

-Having exceeded 300 hours of practice in 2020 my plan for 2021 is to ensure that my practice sessions are of high-quality and incorporate the [principles of good practice](/guitar-journey#components-of-good-practice).
+Having exceeded 300 hours of practice in 2020 my plan for 2021 is to ensure that my practice sessions are of high-quality and incorporate the [principles of good practice](/2021/01/01/components-of-good-practice.html).

 One rule I have for 2021 is that only deliberate, focussed practice is recorded as practice time.
 It's fine to play something I know while watching, say, YouTube, but this can't be recorded towards my daily practice time.